 Allow steeping for five to six minutes before removing the infusion basket from the inside of the teapot.

 After that, the tea is ready for drinking and you could sweeten with a teaspoon of honey.
 If you want to enhance the taste further, you could add two to three drops of lemon juice.

-Note that parsley tea tends to have a slight bitter taste and it might take a few days for you to get used to it.
-If the taste is too bitter and strong after a five minute steeping, you should try steeping the parsley for two to three minutes instead.
+Note that parsley tea tends to have a slightly bitter taste and it might take a few days for you to get used to it.
+If the taste is too bitter and strong after a five-minute steeping, you should try steeping the parsley for two to three minutes instead.